Stochastic Greedy Algorithms For Multiple Measurement Vectors: Numerical Experiments

-Next, we fix the sparsity level $k$ as 5 and choose the number of signals as $L\in\{20, 40, 60, 80\}$.
-Figure~\ref{fig:StoIHT:LCmp} compares the results obtained by BStoIHT and BMStoIHT when the batch size is 1 and 10.
+Next, we fix the sparsity level $k$ as 5 and choose the number of signals as $L\in\{40, 80\}$.
+Figure~\ref{fig:StoIHT:LCmp} compares the results obtained by BCStoIHT and BMStoIHT when the batch size is 1 and 10.
 In general, BMStoIHT takes less running time than its sequential concatenated SMV counterpart.
 We can see that mini-batching significantly improves the reconstruction accuracy and reduces the running time of BMStoIHT.
-After a large number of tests, we also find that the computational speedup of BMStoIHT is almost linear with respect to the number of signals to be reconstructed.
-Lastly, to test the robustness to noise, we add the Gaussian noise with zero mean and standard deviation (a.k.a. noise level) $\sigma\in\{0.02,0.04,0.06,0.08\}$ to the measurement matrix $Y$.
-The relative errors for all BStoIHT and BMStoIHT results versus running time are shown in Figure~\ref{fig:StoIHT:noise}.
+After a large number of tests, we also find that the computational time of BMStoIHT is almost linear with respect to the number of signals to be reconstructed.
+More numerical experiments can be found in our more recent work on the hyperspectral diffuse optical imaging \cite{durgin2019fast}.
+Lastly, to test the robustness to noise, we add the Gaussian noise with zero mean and standard deviation (a.k.a. noise level) $\sigma\in\{0.04,0.08\}$ to the measurement matrix $Y$.
+The relative errors for all BCStoIHT and BMStoIHT results versus running time are shown in Figure~\ref{fig:StoIHT:noise}.
 It is worth noting that the change of sparsity and noise levels have insignificant impact on the running time, which explains that the curve corresponding to the same algorithm stops almost at the same horizontal coordinate in Figure~\ref{fig:StoIHT:sCmp} and Figure~\ref{fig:StoIHT:noise}.
 By contrast, the running time grows as the number of signals to be recovered increases which suggests that the endpoint of each curve has different horizontal coordinates in Figure~\ref{fig:StoIHT:LCmp}.